vanzoneway/ListOfGroupService/README.md

-# Application for retrieving a list of all groups
+# Application for getting a schedule of the group in BSUIR

-This repository contains a simple REST API application that provides a list of all groups in BSUIR, using IIS API
+This repository contains a simple REST API application that provides the ability to obtain group schedules.

 ## Table of Contents